carpentries-incubator/pymarc_basics/_episodes/05 - Changing data in a record.md

 ~~~
 {: .output}

-Its that straight forward!
 We've made a new empty record.
-All it contains is a minimum LEADER data required by a MARC record.
+All it contains is the minimum LEADER data required by a MARC record.

 > ## Try for yourself
 >
 > Make a record that contains the following information
 >